In terms of the quantity of streaming apps available in the UK, the Xbox One is doing… OK.

 Blu-ray and DVD

 The last thing on Xbox One as media server watchlist is its playback of Blu-rays and DVDs.
-And again we have to start with a major absent feature: 3D playback.
+You'll need to install the Blu-ray/DVD app in order to play discs, but you'll be prompted to do so when you first pop a disc in the tray.

 Pictures look more detailed and noiseless than they used to as well.
 There are some standalone Blu-ray decks that can deliver bit more sharpness and colour resolution, but some viewers might actually prefer the less 'forensic' but smoother finish to the Xbox One's images.